 How to proceed:

-If there’s a 110-120V reading on the output after ShinePay activation, this shows you that the powerpay is completely functional.
+If there’s a 110-120V reading on both the output terminals after ShinePay activation, this shows you that the powerpay is completely functional.

 Check the receptacle and if there’s still no power to the receptacle, it’s possible that there could be a wiring issue on the receptacle itself or the wiring from the PowerPay going to the receptacle.